demisto/content/Packs/CommonScripts/Scripts/InstallAndArchivePythonLibrary/README.md

-The script installs a Python library using pip and archive it.
+The script downloads a Python library using PIP, archives it and return in to the war room.

 ## Script Data